acomaviation/aerobid-legal-docs/broker_agreement.md

    1. Both parties will comply with:
       1. all applicable requirements of the Policies in relation to the use and protection of data; and
       2. Applicable Data Protection Laws.
-9. #### ACOM's obligations
+9. #### ACOM’s obligations
    1. ACOM shall, during the Subscription Term, provide the Platform to the Broker on and subject to these Terms.
    2. ACOM shall use commercially reasonable endeavours to make the Platform available 24 hours a day, seven days a week, except for:
       1. planned maintenance carried out at such times as notified to the users of the Platform from time to time; and
       2. unscheduled maintenance performed outside Normal Business Hours.
-   3. The undertaking at clause 9.1 shall not apply to the extent of any non-conformance which is caused by use of the Platform contrary to ACOM's instructions, or modification or alteration of the Platform by any party other than ACOM or ACOM's duly authorised contractors or agents.
+   3. The undertaking at clause 9.1 shall not apply to the extent of any non-conformance which is caused by use of the Platform contrary to ACOM’s instructions, or modification or alteration of the Platform by any party other than ACOM or ACOM’s duly authorised contractors or agents.
 If the Platform does not conform with the foregoing undertaking, ACOM will, at its expense, use all reasonable commercial endeavours to correct any such non-conformance promptly, or provide the Broker with an alternative means of accomplishing the desired performance.
-Such correction or substitution constitutes the Broker's sole and exclusive remedy for any breach of the undertaking set out in clause 9.1 and ACOM accepts no liability for loss caused due to the Platform being unavailable in accordance with clause 9.2 or due to matters beyond ACOM’s reasonable control.
+Such correction or substitution constitutes the Broker’s sole and exclusive remedy for any breach of the undertaking set out in clause 9.1 and ACOM accepts no liability for loss caused due to the Platform being unavailable in accordance with clause 9.2 or due to matters beyond ACOM’s reasonable control.
    4. ACOM:
       1. does not warrant that:
-         1. the Broker's use of the Platform will be uninterrupted or error-free;
+         1. the Broker’s use of the Platform will be uninterrupted or error-free;
-         2. that the Platform and/or the information obtained by the Broker through the Platform will meet the Broker's requirements;
+         2. that the Platform and/or the information obtained by the Broker through the Platform will meet the Broker’s requirements;
          3. the Software or the Platform will be free from Vulnerabilities or Viruses.
       2. is not responsible for any delays, delivery failures, or any other loss or damage resulting from the transfer of data over communications networks and facilities, including the internet, and the Broker acknowledges that the Platform may be subject to limitations, delays and other problems inherent in the use of such communications facilities.
    5. ACOM shall be under no obligation to introduce Operators to the Broker and offers no guarantee that the Broker will be provided with any Bids or that any Bid submitted will be suitable for the Broker.
    6. The Contract shall not prevent ACOM from entering into similar agreements with third parties, including other brokers in the aviation industry and competitors of the Broker.
    7. ACOM warrants that it has and will maintain all necessary licences, consents, and permissions necessary for the performance of its obligations under these Terms.
-10. #### Broker's obligations
+10. #### Broker’s obligations
     1. The Broker shall:
        1. without affecting its other obligations under these Terms, comply with all applicable laws and regulations with respect to its activities under the Contract;
-       2. ensure that the Authorised Users use the Platform in accordance with these Terms and shall be responsible for any Authorised User's breach of these Terms; and
+       2. ensure that the Authorised Users use the Platform in accordance with these Terms and shall be responsible for any Authorised User’s breach of these Terms; and
-       3. be solely responsible for procuring, maintaining and securing its network connections and telecommunications links from its systems to the Platform, and all problems, conditions, delays and all other loss or damage arising from or relating to the Broker's network connections or telecommunications links or caused by the internet.
+       3. be solely responsible for procuring, maintaining and securing its network connections and telecommunications links from its systems to the Platform, and all problems, conditions, delays and all other loss or damage arising from or relating to the Broker’s network connections or telecommunications links or caused by the internet.
     2. The Broker warrants to ACOM that by registering on the Platform and/or submitting Charter Requests and/or contacting Operators regarding a Bid, it shall not be in breach of any court order or any express or implied terms of any agreement, contract or other obligation binding on the Broker.
     3. Prior to registering on the Platform (and annually or as otherwise required by ACOM thereafter) the Broker shall provide ACOM with the following documentation which shall be added to the Broker’s profile on the Platform and will be available for other users of the Platform to view:
        1. Companies House Certificate of Incorporation or equivalent incorporation documents in other jurisdictions; and